arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

 ### Graph 1

-This is the same `graph-1` that was used for testing MST.
-The following diagram depicts it (red edges can be ignored):
+I re-used `graph-1` that I used for testing MST here.
+The following diagram depicts it (the blue edges can be ignored):

 ![Test Case 1](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/img/test_case_1.png)